adalbertjnr/async_terraform/README.md

 ### Usage

 ```
-The Action must have three parameters
+The Action must have four parameters
 1. workers -> Specifies the number of workers running concurrently in a worker pool to execute the terraform tasks.
 The default value is 2.
 2. verb -> Specifies the action to be performed by Terraform.
 Plan, apply or destroy.
 This is set manually by input using workflow_dispatch as the example below
 3. tasks -> The list of tasks (terraform projects) to be read by the action
+4. version -> Specifies the terraform verison
 ```

 **Below is the folder structure example to use the action**